inf112-v19/LwjglApplicationConfiguration/README.md

 [![Build Status](https://travis-ci.com/inf112-v19/LwjglApplicationConfiguration.png)](https://travis-ci.com/inf112-v19/LwjglApplicationConfiguration)

 # INF112 RoboRally game
-Much more than a simple skeleton with libgdx.
+Used to be a simple skeleton with libgdx.

 #### How to play
 Choose a card by clicking on one of the cards to the right.
 These are the cards you currently have in your hand.